tangtony/webcsv/README.md

-  --has-header      Whether the csv file has a header (default: true) [$CSV_HAS_HEADER] --header          A custom header to use for the data [$CSV_HEADER] --indicies        Headers to create indicies for [$CSV_INDICIES]
+  --has-header      Whether the csv file has a header (default: true) [$CSV_HAS_HEADER] --header          A custom header to use for the data [$CSV_HEADER] --indicies        Headers to create indicies for [$CSV_INDICIES] --parse-numbers   Whether or not to parse JSON strings into numbers [$CSV_PARSE_NUMBERS]
 ```

 NOTE: When using an escaped delimiter such as a tab, it must be specified as follows: